Domains Supported: Medschl Platforms Supported: Any

 To do this:

 - Click the Preferences menu in the top right corner and then select Options

-- Close the tab to close the options page.
+- Then please close the tab, to close the Options page.

-FAQ: Do I have to install the Citrix Receiver software on my computer?
+FAQ: Do I have to install the Citrix Workspace app on my computer?

 FAQ: I have multiple monitors.
 Can my remote session use multiple monitors?